hpcfung/CodingProjects/2023/USRA/Code_walkthrough/Bloqade.md

 two nested loops, over batches, and over Monte Carlo steps
 `batches`: param passed in argparse (or from `continue_simulation`? actually no, that `batches` is not passed/is an internal var?)

+if no restart flag but no previous path
+return nothing
+res === nothing
+so still generates anyway

+how much precision from path?
+no: enter param through cmd
+construct/search path from param
+param not constructed from path!

 ### mapping
 | QMC script      | Bloqade tutorial | Remarks |
 | ----------- | ----------- | ----------- |